 Still Want to Use Infinite Scroll?

-Hey, I get it.
-Sometimes it’s about a better user experience and scrolling is the better solution.
 If a user is just exploring a site with no definitive goal in mind, they often enjoy the concept of infinite scroll.
 It allows them to “wander” the site to find what interests them and to discover content in a leisurely manner.

 It all comes down to whichever technique best serves your content and your users.
 However, if you do choose to incorporate infinite scrolling within your domain, I would strongly recommend including component pages.